xgfone/go-benefit/README.md

 A `DriverDefinition` describes one registrable driver type.
-Its `DriverType` is a stable namespaced value composed from the provider and benefit kind, such as `youzan.coupon`.
+Its `DriverType` is a stable namespaced value composed from the provider and benefit kind, such as `douyin.coupon` or `meituan.coupon`.
 Open machine identifiers contain at least two dot-separated segments; each segment uses lower-case letters, digits, underscores, or hyphens and must start with a letter or digit.

 Management applications use `ConfigSchema` to render configuration forms and call `ValidateConfig` before encrypting and persisting operator input.
 A